glimpse-editor/getglimpse-web/content/about.md

 ## Contents {#contents}
 Glimpse Image Editor 0.2.0 is an open source image editing program based on the GNU Image Manipulation Program 2.10.18.
 You can read more about our development priorities and our target userbase here: https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities

-Glimpse NX is a completely new open source image editing program that is still in the early stages of development.
-We will provide more information about it in coming months.
+Glimpse NX aims to create a lightweight new interface for pre-existing GNU Image Manipulation Program libraries and frameworks.
+We will provide more details about that project in coming months.

 The goal of both projects is to experiment with new ideas and expand the use of free/libre and open source software.